 Stimulation and nutrition invariably exist in inverse ratio – the more you are stimulated, the less nutrition you receive, and vice versa.

-Have you noticed why people enjoy eating red meat with wine for instance, and not with water?
-That’s because both meat and alcohol are stimulants.
+Have you ever noticed why people enjoy eating red meat with wine, for example, and not with water?
+That is because both meat and alcohol (drunk in small quantities) act as stimulants.

 – The other factor is social